Department of Political Science

-Western Michigan University offers a standard major and minor in political science as well as concentrations in American public policy, public law, international and comparative politics, and secondary education.
+Western Michigan University offers a standard major and minor in political science as well as concentrations in American public policy, public law and international and comparative politics.
 These majors may appeal to you if you have a career interest in politics and government, business, education or law.

 Beyond the classroom